montali/vrije-ai/Multi-Agent Systems/5 - Introduction to RL.md

 Looking at the graph, you're in state and you have commited to take action $a$.
 Once you do that, you will transition to a new state with certain probability.
 If you're in $s$, the policy tells you you have a probability $\pi(a|s)$ of picking an action.
 We know we have committed to an action, and we have a probability of ending up in a given state with that action.
 The new value is just the sum of the possible transitions to the new state, and when we do that we end up in a new state $s'$  which has a discounted value $\left.\gamma \boldsymbol{v}_{\pi(} \boldsymbol{s}^{\prime}\right)$.

 What the Bellman equation does is combining these, substituting $q(s,a)$ with its expanded version.
-We're saying *to know what a value is in state $s$, we sum over all the possible actions we can take with their probability, and check the rewards for the possible states we'll reach*.
+We're saying *to know what a value is in state $s$, we sum over all the possible actions we can take with their probability, and check the rewards for the possible states we'll reach (equal to the instant reward and the discounted reward from there on $G_0(s')$)*.

 The Bellman equation for the state and value function is this, then: $v_{\pi}(s)=\sum_{a} \pi(a \mid s) \sum_{s^{\prime}} p\left(s^{\prime} \mid s, a\right)\left[r\left(s, a, s^{\prime}\right)+\gamma v_{\pi}\left(s^{\prime}\right)\right]$.
 If you rewrite it by interchanging the summation, we get: